polarityio/cyware/README.md

 ### Secret Key
 Your Cyware Secret Key

+### Minimum Analyst Score

+The minimum analyst score an indicator should have to be returned.
+An indicator with a score equal to or greater than the provided minimum will be returned.
+Defaults to 0.
+It is recommended to clear the integration cache after making changes to this setting.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).